Last Updated on: 27th September 2023, 08:28 pm

 Citron-crested cockatoos and cockatiels are the quietest birds, with Galah cockatoos not far behind.

-As mentioned, Moluccan cockatoos are the loudest of all cockatoos.
-They have a decibel range of 120 to 135.
-In fact, this makes them the fourth loudest parrot species in the world, bypassed only by nanday conures, mealy Amazon parrots, and sun conures.
-To put these decibel figures into context:
+Cockatoos are the fourth loudest parrot species, surpassed only by nanday conures, mealy Amazon parrots, and sun conures.
+To put these decibel figures into context, consider the following:

 Are Cockatoos Loud At Night?

 While cockatoos sleep at night when it’s dark, they can stir due to sudden disturbances.
 Birds enter unihemispheric sleep, where one brain hemisphere remains awake.

 As Nature and Science of Sleep explain, unihemispheric sleep enables birds to check for threats.

 Consequently, cockatoos will start screaming and thrashing about frantically.
 Cockatoos can hurt themselves, so do your utmost to make them feel at ease when the lights go out.